dgaydukov/cert-aws/sa/files/sa.md

 DynamoDB vs s3:
 * if you need low-latency and you data size less then 400KB use dynamoDB, cause on average it faster
-* if your data is more then 400KB, or latency is no issue, you can store data in s3 Since DynamoDb is multi-AZ by default there is no automatic backup (like rds have), but you can use on-demand backup/restore logic.
+* if your data is more then 400KB, or latency is no issue, you can store data in s3 There are 2 types of backup (since DynamoDb is multi-AZ by default there is no automatic backup, like rds have):
+* on-demand - you can manually create backup at any time, and restore it into new table
-Point-in-time recovery - dynamoDB will maintain incremental backup for last 35 days, and in case of accidental write/delete you can recover your db to any point.
+* point-in-time recovery - dynamoDB will maintain incremental backup for last 35 days, and in case of accidental write/delete you can recover your db to any point
 With this you can restore table to any selected date and time (day:hour:minute:second) to a new table.
 All table settings restored from table at that time (if your WCU is 50, but 2 weeks ago was 500, if you restore table from that time, now your WCU would be 500)
 Cross-region restore - you can recover point-in-time table to another region.
 Security: